Comprehensive & Tax-Efficient

 An annuity is a contract issued by an insurance company that can act as a retirement vehicle for the annuitant.
 An annuity provides a tax deferral of interest and capital gains and may even provide a guaranteed monthly income for life if the funds are annuitized.
-Using an annuity as a retirement vehicle is desirable because the money accumulating in an annuity grows on a tax deferred basis.
+Using an annuity as a retirement vehicle is desirable because the money accumulating in an annuity grows on a tax-deferred basis.

 During the accumulation phase, the annuity terms may vary depending on the type of annuity that is selected.
 Annuities may be purchased with a lump sum payment or with recurring periodic payments.
 Annuity income may also begin immediately or be deferred until later.
-The safety of principle and interest may also vary depending on the type of risk involved with the chosen annuity type.
+The safety of principal and interest may also vary depending on the type of risk involved with the chosen annuity type.
 The following are a few things to know about the accumulation phase.

 Understanding Tax Deferral

-Annuity funds grow on a tax deferred basis during the accumulation phase, but this does not mean tax free.
+Annuity funds grow on a tax-deferred basis during the accumulation phase, but this does not mean tax-free.
 When the money is ultimately paid out, income taxes must be paid on most annuities.
 If the annuity is part of a qualified retirement plan, income taxes are paid on the money as it is withdrawn.

 There may be a surrender charge for early withdrawals from an annuity, though there may be an allowable withdrawal amount that is exempt from fees.
 If money is withdrawn before the annuitant turns 59, it is considered a premature distribution and is subject to a 10% IRS penalty in addition to fees.
 In the case of premature death, however, funds are transferred to a named beneficiary.

 During the distribution phase, the annuitant can withdraw money or annuitize.
 If the annuitant opts to withdraw money, the money can either be taken out in a lump sum or can be systematically withdrawn.
-If the owner opts to annuitize, an annuity pay out plan is purchased.
+If the owner opts to annuitize, an annuity payout plan is purchased.

 Annuity Pay Out Plans work as follows:

-The material presented on our web site may contain concepts that have legal, accounting and tax implications.
+The material presented on our website may contain concepts that have legal, accounting and tax implications.
 It is not intended to provide legal, accounting or tax advice, you may wish to consult a competent attorney, tax advisor, or accountant.

-Note: Any reference to the word guarantee is based on the claims paying ability of the underlying insurance company.
+Note: Any reference to the word guarantee is based on the claims-paying ability of the underlying insurance company.